Collection of Personal Information

 Maintenance of Accurate Information

 When you interact with us, we automatically receive and store certain types of information, such as the content you view, the date and time that you view this content, the products you purchase, or your location information associated with your IP address.
 We use the information we collect to serve you more relevant advertisements (referred to as “Retargeting”).
 This is statistical information used to monitor the usage of our website and for advertising purposes.
-This information does not include personal information.

 We implement a secure processing server on our site when collecting information to ensure a high level of security for your personal information entered such as bank details and credit card information.